Challenging Society Sessions

 - 12 October- Privacy & Data with Prof. Helen Nissenbaum & UvA Challenger Prof. Marieke de Goede

-- 14 November- Global Migration with Prof. Ronald Skeldon & UvA Challenger Prof. Darshan Vigneswaran
+- 14 November- Global Migration with Prof. Ronald Skeldon & UvA Challenger Prof. Hein de Haas

-- March/April- Challenging Europe with Jacques Rupnik (SciencesPo) & UvA Challenger Prof. Luiza Bialasiewicz
+- 17 April, 2018- Challenging Europe with Jacques Rupnik (SciencesPo) & UvA Challenger Prof. Luiza Bialasiewicz

-The discussions will be led by Tracy Metz or Mauritz Martijn, and are prepared and organised by a panel of students.
-Surrounding the evenings, there will be discussion meetings, working groups and other content-related activities which examine the theme in greater depth.
+The discussions will be led by Tracy Metz, and the interaction with the public is prepared by a panel of students.
+Surrounding the Challenging Society Session evenings, there will be discussion meetings, working groups and other content-related activities which examine the theme in greater depth.

 Want to stay informed?

-From October, there will be a monthly ‘Challenging Society Session’ on one of the themes.
+From October, almost every month, there will be a ‘Challenging Society Session’ on one of the themes.
 Would you like to be kept informed about this series or the other Lustrum activities?
 Or be one of the first to apply for a session on one of the themes?
 If so, sign up via the button below.